Investing in your community: A new approach to philanthropy

 How to talk to your partner about money

-Money is one of the leading causes of conflict in relationships.
+Money is a leading cause of conflict in relationships.
 Each partner brings different experiences, habits, and goals to the table.
-Instead of avoiding money talks, think of them as an opportunity to strengthen your relationship and align on common goals.
+Instead of avoiding money talks, use them as an opportunity to strengthen your relationship and align on common goals.

 Feel that parenting stress bubbling up?
 Try this